openwga hosting Plans & Pricing

 Database connection pooling

-We do not recommend using connection pooling in our environment since the connection establishment to the DB is lightweight process.
-Just close the DB connections when you're finished with them and reopen them when needed.
+We do not recommend using connection pooling in our environment since the connection establishment to the DB is very lightweight process.

 A request scope is an excellent lifespan for a DB connection.